openstack/ossa/doc/source/vmt-process.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the mean time, the VMT coordinator prepares a vulnerability description that will be communicated to downstream stakeholders, and will serve as the basis for the Security Advisory that will be finally published.
+In the mean time, the VMT coordinator prepares a vulnerability impact description that will be used as initial input for a CVE request, and forms the basis for eventual communication to downstream stakeholders as well as the Security Advisory that will be finally published.

+An impact description is intentionally brief: typically a short title (suitable for an E-mail subject line), a few fields about the reporter, project name and affected versions, followed by a single paragraph approximately three or four sentences in length.
+The target audience for our advisories, and thus the impact description itself, is an end user trying to decide whether they need to apply the accompanying fix and what might happen if they don't.
+It doesn't need to go into detail about software internals or how the fix is implemented; anyone interested in that level of information can find it in the bug report or change review.

-The description should properly credit the reporter, specify affected versions (including unsupported ones) and accurately describe impact and mitigation mechanisms.
-The VMT coordinator should use the template below.
-Once the description is posted, the openstack/ossa or ossa bugtask status should be switched to *Review/Triaged*.
+The impact description should properly credit the reporter, specify affected versions (including unsupported ones) and accurately describe impact and mitigation mechanisms using the `impact description template`_ below.
+Once the description is posted, the openstack/ossa or ossa bugtask status should be switched to *Review/Triaged*. **NOTE:** A full draft advisory is not needed at this time, and will be built around the impact description later in the process when eventually required.

 Review impact description
 ^^^^^^^^^^^^^^^^^^^^^^^^^